-5.4 Blowdown Menu
+5.4 Blowdown (A or B) Menu

 The Blowdown Menu provides the following settings: Set Point, Dead Band, Time Limit, Control Direction, HOA.
 The Blowdown menu will be indicated on the display by one of the following: (The 'A' indicates that the output is being controlled automatically.)